DougUOT/surfs_up/README.md

 ### Query developed to retrieve the precipitation between 2010 and 2016 of June month:

 According to ThoughtCo website: https://www.thoughtco.com/measuring-precipitation-1435346
-* As according to the ThoughtCo website, Hawaii is an island in the United States and all precipitation is generally estimated in inches thinking about a 24 hour time frame, hypothetically, it is estimated thinking about that after downpour, for every an inch of rain that fell in a 24 hour term, we would have an inch of downpour on the floor.
+* As according to the ThoughtCo website, Hawaii is an island in the United States and all precipitation is generally estimated in inches thinking about a 24-hour time frame, hypothetically, it is estimated thinking about that after downpour, for every an inch of rain that fell in a 24 hour term, we would have an inch of downpour on the floor.

 ![](https://github.com/DougUOT/surfs_up/blob/main/Resouces/Surfsup_imag7.PNG)
 ![](https://github.com/DougUOT/surfs_up/blob/main/Resouces/Surfsup_imag8.PNG)